 This Zucchini Chicken Alfredo is a delicious low-carb option to traditional pasta.
 Keto Friendly with the use of heavy cream or use my quinoa cream recipe for a lower fat alternative.
 This Zucchini Alfredo is one the whole family will love.

 I've mentioned a couple of times this year that I have been going through phases where I watch my carbs.

 It isn’t that I think that carbs are bad for everyone, per se.
 It is just that they are a major trigger for me and I have a bad habit of overeating them.
 I can pass on sweets all day long, but leave me at home with an open bag of chips I love, and bad things will happen.

-(And chances are that one of those things is that my boys will not be happy with me because I ate “their” chips.)
+(And chances are that one of those things is that my boys will not be happy with me because I ate "their" chips.
+All of them.)

 This is why I pretty much forbid the chips that I love from coming into the house.